 The common stoat is subject to similar color change in the northern parts of its range.
 In summer it is of a bright reddish brown color with the exception of the under parts, which are yellowish white, and the end of the tail, which is black.
 But in winter, the entire coat, save only the tip of the tail, becomes white, and in that condition the animal is known as an ermine.
 A similar example is afforded by the weasel.
 The seasonal change in the vegetarian Irish hare is purely of protective character, but in such an actively carnivorous creature as a stoat or weasel, it is aggressive as well, rendering the animal inconspicuous to its prey.

 The tone of this passage is best described as __________.

 The author’s tone in this passage is one that you may not even have noticed when reading the passage.
 Science passages like this one often employ a detached, impersonal, and neutral tone that can be called “objective.”
 This type of tone doesn’t involve the writer’s opinion or take sides with one or another of the topics being discussed.
 For instance, if the writer made the hares seem pitiable and the stoats seem like mean, bloodthirsty predators, his tone could not be said to be “objective.”
 However, the writer treats the stoats and hares in much the same way, discussing them in terms of their changing coat colors.
 “Objective” is the best answer for this question because we cannot support the assertions that the author’s tone is “angry,” “optimistic,” “considerate,” or “judgmental.”

-Example Question #12 : Authorial Attitude, Tone, And Purpose In Narrative Science Passages
+Example Question #1 : Analyzing Tone, Style, And Figurative Language In Science Passages

 Adapted from Cassell’s Natural History by Francis Martin Duncan (1913)